S3-working-group/s3-practical-guide/content/src/patterns/sense-making-and-decision-making/consent-decision-making.md

 -   Say "_pass_" if you don't have a question or you're unclear at this point what your question is.
 -   Keep your questions and answers brief and to the point.
--   Avoid preamble and stick to the point, e.g.: "_Well, one thing that is not so clear to me, or at least, that I want to make sure I understand correctly is…_" or "_I'm not sure how to phrase this, but let me try_", etc.
+-   Avoid preamble and stick to the point, e.g.: "_Well, one thing that is not so clear to me, or at least, that I want to make sure I understand correctly is …_" or "_I'm not sure how to phrase this, but let me try_", etc.

 ## 4. Brief Response